-I have been meaning to intoduce a travel book review section here at Nomadic Notes for some time, so without further procrastination I introduce: Travel Book Reviews.
+I have been meaning to introduce a travel book review section here at Nomadic Notes for some time, so without further procrastination, I introduce: Travel Book Reviews.

 The Food Traveler’s Handbook by Jodi Ettenberg